yusong17/yusonglab.github.io/_posts/design/2014-08-19-page-fullwidth.md

 ---
 layout: page-fullwidth
-title:  "The Full-Width Page Template"
+title:  "yuyuyu Full-Width Page Template"
 subheadline:  "Multi-Device Layouts"
 teaser: "The full-width page format gives you all the space you need to show your content using the grid."
 categories: